keith-ratcliffe/cloud-basher/_docs-latest/getting-started/data-model.md

 ## Global Index Tables

 The *forward* and *reverse* index tables serve as global indexes mapping terms to partitions.
 The index maps a *NFN:NFV* pair to a category of data within the partitions of the primary data table.
-The *Uid.List (UL)* object contains the number of occurrences of the *NFN:NFV* pair in a category of data in the partition.
-Additionally, the *UL* may contain the UIDs of the objects that contain the *NFN:NFV*.
-We say “may contain” because there is an upper limit on the number of UIDs in the *UL*.
+The *Uid.List Protocol Buffer (ULPB)* object contains the number of occurrences of the *NFN:NFV* pair in a category of data in the partition.
+Additionally, the *ULPB* may contain the UIDs of the objects that contain the *NFN:NFV*.
+We say “may contain” because there is an upper limit on the number of UIDs in the *ULPB*.

 {% include table_index_fwd.html %}